UncleKo/vue-music-player-with-wavesurfer/README.md

 - Takes some time to load the waveform.

-- The need to use wavesurfer objects instead of HTML5 audio elemnets makes a code bit complicated or limited for me.
+- The need of using wavesurfer objects instead of HTML5 audio elemnets required more law javascript, ended up with less taking advantage of Vue.js

 - I haven't came up with the solution so far to pause/play by spacebar that I have in the version without wavesurfer.